bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

   - can create a simple model, with a simple search based on one neighborhood
   - knows how modeling is organized (variables, invariants, constraints)
-  - knows where to find invariants and constraints
+  - knows where to find invariants and constraints in the modeling API

 * Level 2: Advanced CBLS Modeler

   - can create a search involving several neighborhoods and a global meta-heuristic
   - has a good intuition of how propagation works
-  - knows about partial propagation
+  - knows about partial propagation and how to activate and control it

 * Level 3: Expert CBLS Modeler